Morwenn/poplar-heap/README.md

 ### `sift` with O(1) space

-First thing first: the procedure *sift* currently runs in O(log n): it can recursively call itself up to log(n) times before the semipoplar has been transformed into a poplar.
-On the other hand, calling itself is only done once as the last operation of the procude, which basically makes *sift* a tail recursive function.
-The compiler might transform that into a loop, but we can also do that ourselves just in case:
+The procedure *sift* currently runs in O(log n) space: it can recursively call itself up to log(n) times before the semipoplar has been turned into a poplar, and every recursion makes the stack grow.
+On the other hand the recursive call only happens once as the last operation of the procedure, which basically makes *sift* a tail recursive function.
+The compiler might transform that into a loop, but we can also do that ourselves just to be extra sure:

 ```cpp
 template<typename Iterator, typename Size>